 It is the largest mosque in the 15th century in the Islamic world.
 An earthquake damaged the main room of the mosque in 1897, destroying a large Koran made of stone as well as the dome above it.
 The entry fee is 25,000 Som.
 In the center of the mosque is a sculpture resembling an open Quran.
 According to local belief, young women who desire children go under this sculpture.

 One of the most enjoyable things to try in Siab Bazaar is the local bread “Lepyoshka”, locally produced cream “Kaymak”, and Uzbek puff pastry with meat or vegetables “Samsa”.
-There is a variety of local foods to try in Siab Bazaar Samarkand.
+There is a variety of local Uzbekistan Food to try in Siab Bazaar Samarkand.

 Ulugh Beg Observatory